Carreau/phd-dissertation/parts/part3.rst

 ..
 2

 The approach phase of the indentation cycle has been modeled with a purely elastic mode.
-However, the force distance plot show a significant dissipation marked by an hysteresis :num:`Fig #force-distance`.
-The repetitive indent cycle giving the same force-distance curves (:num:`Fig #reproc`) allow plastic deformation to be excluded.
-We can reject the hypothesis of ruptures of the actin meshwork or breakage near the entanglement points.
+However, the force distance plot shows a significant dissipation marked by an hysteresis :num:`Fig #force-distance`.
+The repetitive indent cycle giving the same force-distance curves (:num:`Fig #reproc`) allow to exclude plastic deformation .
+We can hence reject the hypothesis of ruptures of the actin meshwork or breakage near the entanglement points.

-The theory that allowed us to understand the link between the phenomenological model and the mechanical properties of the network also propose a relation to explain the relaxation of the network.
+The theory of entangled filaments networks that allowed us to understand the link between the phenomenological model and the mechanical properties of the network also propose a relation to explain the relaxation of the network.

-In this model :cite:`Morse1998a`, the elastic modulus  |E| is function of time and can be written as :math:`E(t) = E\times \chi(t)` with
+In this model :cite:`Morse1998a`, the visco elastic modulus  |E| is a function of time and can be written as :math:`E(t) = E\times \chi(t)` with

 .. math ::